LiamLlamazares/math_blog/_posts/2023-05-30-PDE-2-Hilbert.md

 \end{aligned}$$
 </div>

-  As a result by [Zorn's
+  As a result, by [Zorn's
-lemma](https://en.wikipedia.org/wiki/Zorn%27s\U lemma) there exists a maximal element $\mathcal{B}$.
+lemma](https://en.wikipedia.org/wiki/Zorn%27s_lemma) there exists a maximal element $\mathcal{B}$.
 If $\mathcal{B}$ is not complete (that is (\ref{sum})  doesn't hold), then there exists $f \in \overline{\mathcal{B}}^\perp$.
 By taking